Annular tear healing time

 - Working your leg muscles on a recumbent stationary bike

-About 90 percent of patients with annular tears will not need surgery, while the remaining 10 percent can seek more targeted treatment options when other methods have proven ineffective.
+About 90 percent of patients with annular tears will not need surgery, while the remaining 10 percent can seek more targeted treatments when other methods have proven ineffective.
 For these patients, there is Laser Spine Institute.
-We offer a variety of minimally invasive procedures that can help you find relief from neck and back pain.
-Our orthopedic surgeons specialize in procedures that are more effective alternatives to traditional, highly invasive annular tear surgery.
-Contact Laser Spine Institute today for more information, or for a free review of your MRI or CT scan.
+We offer a variety of minimally invasive procedures that can help you find lasting relief from chronic neck and back pain.
+Our orthopedic surgeons specialize in procedures that are safer and effective alternatives to highly invasive traditional annular tear surgery.^ Contact Laser Spine Institute today for more information.